dpbac/Operationalizing-Machine-Learning-with-Azure/README.md

 1. Initialize workspace.

 To start we need to initialize our workspace and create a Azule ML experiment.
-It is important to asure that the config file is present at `.\config.json`. `config.json` can be downloaded from home of `Azure Machine Learning Studio`
+It is important to asure that the config file is present in the current working directory, i.e., at `.\config.json`.
+`config.json` can be downloaded from home of `Azure Machine Learning Studio`

 The config.json can be downloaded in the overview of Azure portal.